-Thank you for enquiring about Central Africa Baptist College and Seminary.
+Thank you for enquiring about Central Africa Baptist University.
 We exist to train the next generation of servant-leaders in Africa for Great Commission living.
 Discipleship lies at the heart of our mission.
-We embrace the philosophy of 2 Timothy 2:2 - we refer to it as "life touching life".
+We embrace the philosophy of 2 Timothy 2:2 - we refer to it as "life touching life."

-After you have looked through our course catalogue we would love to hear from you and answer any questions you may have.
+After you have looked through our course catalog we would love to hear from you and answer any questions you may have.
 If God is leading you to study the Word of God we would be honored to come alongside and help equip you for a life of ministry.

-You will find additional helpful information about Central Africa Baptist College and Seminary by visiting our website (www.cabcseminary.org) or you may email the admission office (admissions@cabcollege.org).
+You will find additional helpful information about Central Africa Baptist University by visiting our website (www.cabuniversity.com) or you may email the admission office (admissions@cabuniversity.com).